-If you want a full-time position with benefits, consider Convergys.
+If you want a full-time position with benefits, consider Concentrix.
 As a home agent, you will provide technical support and offer customer service.
-Because Convergys partners with many companies, you will need to be available during your assigned company’s regular business hours.
+Because Concentrix partners with many companies, you will need to be available during your assigned company’s regular business hours.

 Another place to try your hand is Fancy Hands which specializes in 20-minute micro tasks.
 Because Fancy Hands is mostly a one-time gig, you will want to consider one of the other suggestions for consistent work, but you might be able to chat or email on behalf of your client to solve their problem.